COGS18/COGS18.github.io/assets/intro/syllabus.md

 ### What should you call me?

-Most students call me Professor/Prof Ellis, and that's great!
-This is how I typically sign emails to students.
-But, I'm also totally OK with you addressing me as Shannon or Dr. Ellis.
-(I would prefer you _not_ address me as Ms./Miss/Mrs. Ellis.)
+Most students call me Professor or Professor Fleischer or Dr. Fleischer.
+I'm also perfectly happy if you call me Jason, but not all professors are OK with that kind of informality.
+I would prefer you *not* address me as Mr. Fleischer; if you're going to use an honorific please use the one that people expect in the situation.

-### What should I call you?
+### What I should call you

-I should call you by your name, with the correct pronunciation.
-Please correct me (either in the moment or via email/Campuswire after the fact...however you're most comfortable) if I ever make a mistake.
+I should call you by your preferred name, with the correct pronunciation and any honorific or pronouns you choose.
+Please correct me (either in the chat, out loud on zoom, or via email/Piazza after the fact...however you're most comfortable) if I ever make a mistake.